yasuohasegawa/Model2VoxelConverter/README.md

 **Features:**
 - Converts a Voxel model into a single GameObject with a MeshRenderer.
 - Currently supports export to .ply format only.
+- Adjustable Voxel grid size.
+Note that the generation time varies based on the grid size; extensive testing has been conducted with grid sizes ranging from 8 to 60.

+Example usage: `_voxel.GenerateVoxel(8 to 60, _targetObj);`

 **Not Implemented:**
 - The target model's world and local positions/rotations must be set to `0,0,0`.
 This feature does not currently adjust based on the target object's transform.